-SHAREHOLDER PROPOSALS FOR THE ANNUAL MEETING IN 2021
+SHAREHOLDER PROPOSALS FOR THE ANNUAL MEETING OF 2022

-Shareholders who intend to present proposals at the 2021 annual meeting of shareholders (the "2021 Annual Meeting"), and who wish to have those proposals included in the Company's proxy statement for the 2021 Annual Meeting, must ensure that those proposals are received at the Company's principal executive offices located at 500 Shentel Way, P.O.
-Box 459, Edinburg, Virginia 22824, Attention: Corporate Secretary, no later than November 4, 2020.
+Shareholders who intend to present proposals at the 2022 annual meeting of shareholders (the "2022 Annual Meeting"), and who wish to have those proposals included in the Company's proxy statement for the 2022 Annual Meeting, must ensure that those proposals are received at the Company's principal executive offices located at 500 Shentel Way, P.O.
+Box 459, Edinburg, Virginia 22824, Attention: Corporate Secretary, no later than November 3, 2021.
 Such proposals must meet the requirements set forth in the rules and regulations of the SEC in order to be eligible for inclusion in the proxy statement for the 2021 Annual Meeting.

-In addition, the Company's bylaws require that notice of proposals by shareholders to be brought before any annual meeting (other than matters properly brought under Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and included in the company's notice of meeting) must be received by the Company's Corporate Secretary at the address set forth above no more than 150 days prior to, and not less than 120 days before, the first (1st) anniversary of the 2020 annual meeting.
+In addition, the Company's bylaws require that notice of proposals by shareholders to be brought before any annual meeting (other than matters properly brought under Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and included in the company's notice of meeting) must be received by the Company's Corporate Secretary at the address set forth above no more than 150 days prior to, and not fewer than 120 days before, the first anniversary of the 2021 annual meeting.
 The shareholder notice must comply with the information requirements set forth in the Company's bylaws.
-The provisions in the Company's bylaws concerning notice of proposals by shareholders are not intended to affect any rights of shareholders to request inclusion of proposals in the Company's proxy statement pursuant to Rule 14a-8 under the Exchange Act.
+The provisions in the Company's proxy statement pursuant to Rule 14a-8 under the Exchange Act.